COURSE

 CEMENT’S POWER IN SWITZERLAND

 Cement is the binding agent of concrete.
-It is a homogeneous cast material and is a constant feature in reinforced concrete.
-But the tree graphics published in 1946 depict it as another type of binder; this binder glues the construction materials industry into a power structure.
+It is a homogeneous cast material and a constant feature in reinforced concrete.
+However, the tree graphics published in 1946 depict it as a different type of binder—one that glues the construction materials industry into a power structure.
 In these graphics, cement is shown as a range of construction materials surrounded by a network of companies that produce it.

-These three graphics form the centerpiece of a statement titled Cement and Building Materials Foundation, published under the nick name Pollux, which aims to unmask corporate and political power structures.
+These three graphics form the centerpiece of a statement titled Cement and Building Materials Foundation, published under the pseudonym Pollux, which aims to unmask corporate and political power structures.
 The true identity of the author was unknown at the time of publication.
-The Swiss conservative press heavily attacked Pollux's work.
-Finally, in 1953, the Neue Zürcher Zeitung unmasked Pollux and revealed that the author had social democratic communist sympathies.
-However, he had already been taken to East Germany.
+The Swiss conservative press heavily criticized Pollux's work.
+Finally, in 1953, the Neue Zürcher Zeitung revealed Pollux’s identity and exposed that the author had social democratic communist sympathies.
+However, by that point, he had already been taken to East Germany.

-Behind Pollux was Georges Baehler, a hydroelectric engineer who worked in Switzerland, France, and Morocco for eighteen years before turning to his own form of research.
-And these three graphics were drawn by an engineer with firsthand knowledge of the materiality of construction to disrupt the cartels that structure his professional life.
+Behind Pollux was Georges Baehler, a hydroelectric engineer who had worked in Switzerland, France, and Morocco for eighteen years before turning to his own form of research.
+These three graphics were created by an engineer with firsthand knowledge of the materiality of construction, aiming to disrupt the cartels that structured his professional life.

 POLITICAL CONTEXT OF POWER RELATIONS